 Long Bio

 David Ho is a climate scientist and marine biogeochemist whose research focuses on air-sea gas exchange, the ocean carbon cycle, and marine carbon dioxide removal (mCDR).
-He is a Professor of Oceanography at the University of Hawaiʻi at Mānoa, a Science Advisor at Carbon Direct, Inc., an end-to-end carbon management company, a member of the US OCB’s Ocean-Atmosphere Interaction Subcommittee, and a member of the Scientific Steering Group of the World Climate Research Programme’s Lighthouse Activity on Climate Intervention Research.
+He is a Professor of Oceanography at the University of Hawaiʻi at Mānoa, a member of the US OCB’s Ocean-Atmosphere Interaction Subcommittee, a member of the Scientific Steering Group of the World Climate Research Programme’s Lighthouse Activity on Climate Intervention Research, and a Lead Author of the 2027 IPCC Methodology Report on Carbon Dioxide Removal Technologies, Carbon Capture, Utilization, and Storage.

 Education